 Fax: (843) 792-1741

-Dr. Jenkins has been at the Medical University since 1979 and is involved in undergraduate, graduate, and doctoral programs in the College of Nursing, and has a joint appointment with the College of Health Professions and the College of Graduate Studies.
+Dr. Jenkins has been at the Medical University since 1979 and is involved in undergraduate, graduate, and doctoral programs in the College of Nursing, and has a joint appointment with the College of Graduate Studies.

-Two major initiatives for Dr. Jenkins are the statewide South Carolina Diabetes Initiative where she served as the Director of Outreach and Charleston's Enterprise/MUSC Neighborhood Health Program that she founded in 1995.
-Both initiatives have included a three pronged approach of care delivery, research, and education, and are community driven models of care.
+Major initiatives for Dr. Jenkins are the statewide South Carolina Diabetes Initiative where she served as the Director of Outreach and more recently, she is working with H3 Africa Stroke Investigative Research and Education Network to explore the genomic factors in stroke where she serves as a co-investigator and coordinator for community engagement for an NIH funded research project.
+She is also the Director of the Center for Community Health Partnerships and is Co-Director of Community Engagement for the South Carolina Translational Research Institute (SCTR), the NIH Clinical and Translational Research Award at the Medical University of South Carolina.
+Much of her research and practice initiatives incorporate a three-pronged approach of care delivery, research, and education in community driven models of care.
 Each involves players from the highest levels of state or local government to professionals and students to grass roots community residents.
-She served as Director of a nurse managed interdisciplinary health clinic.
-All programs have included a service-learning component for students.
+She has served as Director of a nurse managed interdisciplinary health clinic, an advanced practice nurse certified in advanced diabetes management, and a certified diabetes educator.